zjy365/sailos-website/content/blog/(what-is)/what-is-devbox/index.md

 ---
-title: What is DevBox and How Does It Work?
+title: What Is DevBox and How Does It Work?
 description: DevBox is an all-in-one platform designed for integrated online development, testing, and production
 date: 2025-03-25
 tags: ['Sealos']